Who's Behind Listverse?

 Gladiators were the athletic superstars of Ancient Rome.
 Their battles in the arena drew thousands of fans, often including the most important men of the day.
 Traditionally purchased as slaves, successful gladiators gained thousands of supporters, enjoyed lavish gifts, and could even be awarded freedom if they’d tallied up enough victories.
 Described below are ten gladiators who all experienced glory and fame—both in and out of the arena—in Ancient Rome.

 Originally discovered through graffiti found in Pompeii in 1817, Tetraites was documented for his spirited victory over Prudes.
 Fighting in the murmillones style, he wielded a sword, a rectangle shield, a helmet, arm guards, and shin guards.
-The extent of his fame was not fully comprehended until the late Twentieth Century, when pottery was found as far away as France and England which depicted Tetraites’ victories.
+The extent of his fame was not fully comprehended until the late twentieth century, when pottery was found as far away as France and England, which depicted Tetraites’s victories.

 Not much is known about these two rivals, although their final fight was well-documented.
-The battle between Priscus and Verus in the First Century AD was the first gladiator fight in the famous Flavian Amphitheatre.
-After a spirited battle which dragged on for hours, the two gladiators conceded to each other at the same time, putting down their swords out of respect for one another.
-The crowd roared in approval, and the Emperor Titus awarded both combatants with the rudis, a small wooden sword given to gladiators upon their retirement.
+The battle between Priscus and Verus in the first century AD was the first gladiator fight in the famous Flavian Amphitheatre.
+After a spirited battle that dragged on for hours, the two gladiators conceded to each other at the same time, putting down their swords out of respect for one another.
+The crowd roared in approval, and Emperor Titus awarded both combatants with the rudis, a small wooden sword was given to gladiators upon their retirement.
 Both left the theater side by side as free men.

-Spiculus, another renowned gladiator of the First Century AD, enjoyed a particularly close relationship with the (reportedly) evil Emperor Nero.
-Following Spiculus’ numerous victories, Nero awarded him with palaces, slaves, and riches beyond imagination.
+Spiculus, another renowned gladiator of the first century AD, enjoyed a particularly close relationship with the (reportedly) evil Emperor Nero.
+Following Spiculus’s numerous victories, Nero awarded him with palaces, slaves, and riches beyond imagination.
 When Nero was overthrown in AD 68, he urged his aides to find Spiculus, as he wanted to die at the hands of the famous gladiator.
 But Spiculus couldn’t be found, and Nero was forced to take his own life.

-After a dispute with the rebellion leader, however, Crixus and his men split off from the main group, seeking to destroy Southern Italy.
+However, after a dispute with the rebellion leader, Crixus and his men split off from the main group, seeking to destroy Southern Italy.
 This maneuver diverted enemy military forces from the main group, giving them valuable time to escape.
 Unfortunately, the Roman legions struck Crixus down before he could exact his revenge on the people who had oppressed him for so long.

 By far the most famous gladiator in history, Spartacus was a Thracian soldier who had been captured and sold into slavery.
-Lentulus Batiatus of Capua must have recognized his potential, for he purchased him with the intention of turning him into a gladiator.
+Lentulus Batiatus of Capua must have recognized his potential, for he purchased him intending to turn him into a gladiator.
 But a warrior’s fierce independence is not easily given up: in 73 BC, Spartacus persuaded seventy of his fellow gladiators—Crixus included—to rebel against Batiatus.
 This revolt left their former owner murdered in the process, and the gladiators escaped to the slopes of nearby Mount Vesuvius.
 While in transit, the group set free many other slaves—thereby amassing a large and powerful following.